Chapter 9: The Marshal

 "Chapter 9: The Marshal" is the first episode of the second season of the American streaming television series The Mandalorian.
 It was written and directed by the series' showrunner Jon Favreau and released on Disney+ on October 30, 2020.
 The episode stars Pedro Pascal as the Mandalorian, a lone bounty hunter on the run with "the Child", in search of other Mandalorians to help him return the Child to his people.
+The episode was critically acclaimed, with praise for the performances (especially Olyphant's) and Favreau's writing and direction.

 Plot

 Seeking other Mandalorians to help him reunite the Child with its kind, the Mandalorian approaches gangster Gor Koresh, who attempts to kill him for his beskar armor but fails.
 Under interrogation, he reveals that a Mandalorian has been seen in the town of Mos Pelgo on Tatooine.
 Returning to Tatooine, the Mandalorian is reunited with mechanic Peli Motto.
 Although she thought that Mos Pelgo had been destroyed, her droid R5-D4 shows them an old map.

 The Mandalorian finds Mos Pelgo and confronts the town's marshal, Cobb Vanth, who is wearing dark green Mandalorian armor.
 Vanth reveals that he is not a Mandalorian but bought the armor from Jawas and then used it to fight off the Mining Collective that overtook the town after the collapse of the Empire.
 After Vanth and the Mandalorian witness a Krayt Dragon eating the town's livestock, Vanth agrees to give up the armor, if the Mandalorian helps kill the dragon.

 On the way to the dragon's lair, Vanth and the Mandalorian encounter a tribe of Tusken Raiders, who agree to help them kill the dragon.
 The Mandalorian volunteers the Mos Pelgo townspeople as reinforcements.
 Vanth and the Mandalorian convince the townsfolk to work with the Tuskens, who agree not to attack the town in exchange for the dragon's carcass.

 Together, the Tuskens and the townsfolk bury explosives in front of the cave, planning to lure the dragon out and detonate them beneath its vulnerable belly.
 The dragon survives the explosion and spews acid at them, inflicting heavy casualties.
 The Mandalorian baits the dragon into swallowing him and a bantha loaded with explosives.
 He escapes from inside the dragon and detonates the explosives, successfully killing it.

 The Tuskens butcher the carcass and recover a valuable pearl.
 Vanth relinquishes the armor as promised, and the Mandalorian leaves on friendly terms.
 Meanwhile, a heavily scarred figure watches from afar.